nowtechnologies/open_ozone_chamber/doc/ver_emergency.md

 :warning: These instructions are for emergency situations, where all off-the-shelf components are at hand and there is very short time to produce a working sterilizer.
 In any other case please build one that has an ozone detector based process controller.

+### :construction: WARNING: Disinfection protocols are not finalized yet! :construction:

 ## Components

 * Refrigerator